thomasfriedrichs/FitlanceSolution/README.md

         <p>Once both accounts are registered and the 'Id' values are noted, close the application in your development environment.</p>
     </li>
 </ul>

-<p>By completing these steps, you will have the necessary user and trainer accounts set up, along with their respective 'Id' values for data seeding purposes.</p>

 <h3 style="font-size: 1.3em;">9.
 Seeding Data in the Application</h3>
 <p>To seed appointment data into the application, follow these steps:</p>